 \subsection{Results with the logit model}

 \Lsec{logit} This section presents the experimental outcomes obtained using the logistic function (i.e., $g(x)=(1+e^{-x})^{-1}$), which corresponds to the logit model.
 Figures~\ref{fig:metric_curves_logit_LE}--\ref{fig:metric_curves_logit_WR} show the evolution of evaluation-metric curves for the datasets LE, SW, CA, and WR, respectively.
 Figures~\ref{fig:vis_logit_LE}--\ref{fig:vis_logit_WR} show visualization of the latent and feature spaces for the datasets LE, SW, CA, and WR, respectively.
-The results for the dataset ER are presented as Figs.~\ref{fig:metric_curves_logit_ER} and \ref{fig:vis_logit_ER} in the main text.
+These exhibit a consistent behavior with the one of the ER dataset in the main text (Figs.~\ref{fig:metric_curves_logit_ER} and \ref{fig:vis_logit_ER}).